What is Master Gardener Education?

 Master Gardener Certification

-In their second year and beyond, certified Master Gardeners are required to participate in 16 hours of approved educational outreach for the public, complete 9 hours of clinic time and 10 hours of continuing education for a total of 35 hours yearly.
+In their second year and beyond, certified Master Gardeners are required to participate in 16 hours of approved educational outreach for the public, complete 3 clinic shifts and 10 hours of continuing education for a total of 35 hours yearly.

 Master Gardeners are volunteer educators in their community.
 Those who are seeking education for employment or personal purposes only will want to apply for a Certificate in Horticulture Basics and pay a higher fee which is $75 for the online portion and $350 for the materials and course certificate.